Beaufort railway station, Victoria: History

-In October 2014, the former station building was converted into a community arts centre, whilst the former goods shed is currently used as a steam-era museum.
+In October 2014, the former station building was converted into a community arts centre, whilst the former goods shed hosted a steam-era museum.

-Disused stations Burrumbeet and Trawalla are located between Beaufort and Wendouree, while disused station Buangor is located between Beaufort and Ararat.
+Disused stations at Burrumbeet and Trawalla are located between Beaufort and Wendouree, and the disused station Buangor is located between Beaufort and Ararat.

 Platforms and services

 Beaufort has one platform and is served by V/Line Ararat line trains.